Tater Tot Chaat Recipe

 Top with 2 tablespoon chilled coriander mint chutney and 2 tablespoon chilled tamarind chutney.

-Note – You can adjust the chutneys as per your liking.
+Note: You can adjust the chutneys to your liking.

-If you like your chaat spicy, then add more green chutney and if you like it sweet and tangy, then add more tamarind chutney.
+If you prefer your chaat spicy, add more green chutney.
+If you prefer it sweet and tangy, add more tamarind chutney.

 Topped with coriander mint chutney and tamarind chutney.